jnanakp/jnanakp/README.md

 ## Hey, I'm Jnana👋

-Analytics Grad With an Engineering Background - Figuring Things Out One Dataset at a Time.
+Analytics grad with an engineering background - figuring things out one dataset at a time.

 Here’s a quick look into my journey: